-SVOD is short for “subscription video on-demand” and this is likely to be one of the most common streaming services consumers have already encountered.
-An SVOD service charges a flat subscription fee each month.
-In return for that set amount the service provides unlimited access to the content.
+SVOD is short for subscription video on-demand and this is likely to be one of the most common streaming services that consumers have already encountered.
+An SVOD service charges a flat subscription fee each month and provides unlimited access to content in return.

-SVOD is currently one of the most popular monetization strategies by services as they are the easiest to implement and the simplest for the user to agree to.
-You pay to access and that’s it.
+SVOD is currently one of the most popular monetization strategies by services.
+They are the easiest to implement and the simplest for users to understand and agree to.
+You pay for access, and that’s it.

 What are AVOD services?

-AVOD refers to advertising or “ad-based video on-demand.”
-Unlike an SVOD, an AVOD service usually involves the viewer having to sit through ads.
-These commercials are used to generate revenue and that offsets the cost to the customer.
-Strictly speaking, a true AVOD service doesn’t charge the consumer anything at all with all of their income generated from the ads.
+AVOD refers to advertising or ad-based video on-demand.
+Unlike SVOD, AVOD usually involves the viewer having to sit through ads.
+These commercials are used to generate revenue and that revenue can then help to lower the cost to the user.

 What are TVOD services?